mxndrwgrdnr/UCB_CYPLAN255_2024/README.md

     - Chapter 1 of [Think Python](https://greenteapress.com/wp/think-python-2e/)
     - Wilson et al. &quot;Best practices for scientific computing,&quot; PLOS Biology, 2014. [https://doi.org/10.1371/journal.pbio.1001745](https://doi.org/10.1371/journal.pbio.1001745)

-- **Mon, Jan 24 -- Intro to the Command-line:** Using a command-line interpreter; common syntax, programs, and arguments; accessing and navigating the file system; Python interpreters; conda environments; starting/stopping a Jupyter server; using Git; text editors
+- **Mon, Jan 22 -- Intro to the Command-line:** Using a command-line interpreter; common syntax, programs, and arguments; accessing and navigating the file system; Python interpreters; conda environments; starting/stopping a Jupyter server; using Git; text editors

   - Exercises
-    - Create a CYPLAN255 GitHub repo and push your first commit.
+    - For the CYPLAN255 GitHub repo and push your first commit.

   - Readings
     - Command-line guides for [Windows](http://people.uncw.edu/pattersone/121/labs/L1_MSDOS_Primer.pdf) or [Unix-like](https://www.davidbaumgold.com/tutorials/command-line/) (MacOS/Linux)
     - Sections 1.1 and 1.3 of [Pro Git](https://git-scm.com/book/en/v2) by Chacon and Straub
     - [https://docs.github.com/en/get-started/using-git/about-git](https://docs.github.com/en/get-started/using-git/about-git)

-- **Weds, Jan 26 -- Git and GitHub:** Principles of distributed version control; repositories; commits; branches; forks; making a GitHub pages website
+- **Weds, Jan 24 -- Git and GitHub:** Principles of distributed version control; repositories; commits; branches; forks; making a GitHub pages website

   - Exercises
-    - Create your own github.io website by following [this](http://data94.org/resources/assets/homework/hw09/) helpful tutorial from the Data89 class at cal.
+    - Create your own github.io website by following [this](http://data94.org/resources/assets/homework/hw09/) helpful tutorial from the Data89 class at Cal.
 For advanced users, take it one step further with a slightly more advanced version [here](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll).
        - _NOTE: although this is only listed as an "exercise" and not an "assignment", your final project will be submitted as a GitHub Pages website, so it would be wise to get started on this sooner than later._

   - Readings
     - [https://docs.github.com/en/get-started/using-git/about-git](https://docs.github.com/en/get-started/using-git/about-git)

-- **Mon, Jan 31 -- Python at the Command-line** Anaconda distro; Python vs. IPython vs. Jupyter; virtual environments; intro to the Jupyter Notebook
+- **Mon, Jan 29 -- Python at the Command-line** Anaconda distro; Python vs. IPython vs. Jupyter; virtual environments; intro to the Jupyter Notebook
   - Assignments
     - Assignment 1 released (due Sun, Feb 6)